circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 **Note:**
 The above images use the **most current** version of the upstream image.
-Because the latest images are often less stable, it is best practice to use a more specific tag.
+Because the latest images are more likely to change, it is best practice to use a more specific tag.
 For more details,
 see the [Latest Image Tags by Language](#latest-image-tags-by-language) section.